mowens3/EveCorp/README.md

 After creating rule EVE Commissar can perform automated tasks for granting \ revoking roles.\
 Use command `/rules show` to see list of rules.\
 Use command `/rules remove` to remove rule.

-### Automated tasks

-* EVE Commissar updated registered characters info every 4 hours.
-* EVE Commissar check if some members is missing role or has role, which he should not have every 5 minutes.
-  * For granting role user should have at least one registered character in specified corporation.
-  * For revoking role user should not have registered character in specified corporation.

 ### Managing users